Holocaust survivors offered DNA tests to help find family

 While interest in genealogy and family trees is widespread, there's a particular poignancy in doing this work in a community where so many family ties have been ripped apart because of the Holocaust, Mendelsohn said.

-Her earliest effort in this arena was for her husband's grandmother, who had lost her mother in a concentration camp.
-That effort led to aunts and cousins that no one in her husband's family had known about.
+Her earliest effort in this arena was for her husband's grandmother, who lost both parents, six siblings and a grandfather in the genocide.
+That effort led to aunts and cousins about whom no one in her husband's family had known.

 Her husband's uncle, she said, called afterwards and said, “You know, I’ve never seen a photograph of my grandmother.
 Now that I see photographs of her sisters, it’s so comforting to me.
 I can imagine what she look like.”

-Note: This story has been corrected to reflect that the initial allocation for the pilot program is $40,000, not $15,000.